 Dosage For Diazepam In Dogs

-The prescribed dosage for diazepam in dogs varies based on the weight of the dog and the condition it is being used to treat.
-Therefore, you should always follow the instructions of your veterinarian to determine the exact dosage.
+The prescribed dosage of diazepam for dogs varies based on the weight of the dog and the condition it is being used to treat.
+Therefore, you must always follow the instructions of your veterinarian to determine the exact dosage.

-Usually it is administered orally, though it can be injected intravenously in some cases.
+Usually it’s administered orally, though it can be injected intravenously in some cases.
 Rarely, it can be administered rectally or nasally.

 The following is a guideline of what dosage you might expect your vet to prescribe based on the condition, but it should not replace the advice of a trained veterinarian:

 - Anxiety: 0.12 to 1 mg per pound once per day as needed